aws-samples/aws-modernization-with-snyk-container-security/content/40_Secure_Application/44_redeploy_verify_fix.md

 weight = 44
 +++

-## Update your Cloud9 working branch
+## Update your VS Code Server working branch

-Back in Cloud9, pull the latest changes, including the Snyk Fix, to the working environment.
+Back in VS Code Server, pull the latest changes, including the Snyk Fix, to the working environment.

 ```sh
 git pull